 Moreover, every one in 10 users who have a negative experience on your website will not return, whether this means your site was frustratingly slow or they were not able to access it altogether.
 Therefore, if you deliver poor user experience due to bad bot traffic, it’s likely you are going to lose around 10 percent of your customers, which impacts your long-term success and future profits.

-A lot of security firms will advise that you use CAPTCHAs to prevent bots.
-We don’t recommend this.
+A lot of security firms will advise that you use CAPTCHAs to prevent bots, We don’t.
 Not only are bots becoming more and more successful in defeating CAPTCHAs but they make the humans do the work, which can be incredibly annoying.
+Recent studies have even found that bots can solve CAPTCHAs faster than humans.
 Have you ever tried to purchase concert tickets only to find that you were too slow because of the annoying CAPTCHA challenges?
 Infuriating, right?
 This is not how you want your customers to feel about your brand.
 CAPTCHAs cause end-user friction, which will further negatively impact your conversions.

 Finding a way to fight back against bad bots